 During her master’s degree she worked in a molecular epidemiology laboratory investigating risk factors for TB infection at the US-Mexico border and assisted the Department of Health for the State of New Mexico with the geographic mapping of TB.
 She has also contributed epidemiological data for economic evaluations of health interventions developed by USAID Peru and a WHO cost-effectiveness working group.

-She has also contributed epidemiological data for economic models estimating vaccine cost effectiveness developed by USAID Peru and a WHO / PAHO cost-effectiveness workinggroup.
-Her PhD research utilised quantitative analyses of longitudinal data to examine the health effects on children whose mothers smoke during pregnancy and compared ante-natal care policy in the United States and the United Kingdom.
-She has also worked as a Trainee in Social Policy at the Organisation for Economic Cooperation and Development (OECD) in Paris.
+During her PhD research she conducted quantitative analyses of longitudinal data to examine potential health effects on children whose mothers smoked during pregnancy.
+She has also trained in Social Policy at the Organisation for Economic Cooperation and Development (OECD) in Paris.

 et al., 2022, Community-based interventions for improving mental health in refugee children and adolescents in high-income countries, Cochrane Database of Systematic Reviews, Vol:2022, ISSN:1469-493X, Pages:1-88

 et al., 2021, A computer vision-based yoga pose grading approach using contrastive skeleton feature representations, Healthcare, Vol:10, ISSN:2227-9032, Pages:1-12